statikfintechllc/Ascend-Institute/README.md

 ### This is a call to collaborators:

-*If you’ve got a vision for decentralized, anti-org, pro-human infrastructure — we’ll help you blueprint it, expand it, and make it real.*
+*If you’ve got a vision for something Cool, maybe decentralized, anti-org, or pro-human infrastructure — we’ll help you blueprint it, expand it, and make it real.*
 > No gatekeeping.
 No NDA.
 Just systems that serve.

 🛠️ Watch the Demo of [GremlinGPT's First Run Attempt](https://youtube.com/shorts/73A2U3ellD0?si=rTdrdQauDu_hGAuK)